 McCoy was appointed as the 16th student selected to serve on CWU’s governing body.
-She replaced Lindsey Sire, whose 2012-13 term expired on June 30.
+She replaced Lindsey Sires, whose 2012-13 term expired on June 30.

-The Washington State legislature created a student seat on the governing bodies of the six state public higher education institutions in 1997.
-Each student trustee serves a one-year term, and is a full-voting board members on all issues, with the exception of personnel matters.
+The Washington State legislature created a student seat on the governing bodies of the six state public baccalaureate institutions in 1997.
+Each student trustee serves a one-year term, and is a full board member, voting on all issues, with the exception of personnel matters.